 One way to entice shoppers into creating an account is to offer one-click purchases.
 This lets customers store their payment details and shipping information so they can buy with just one click.
 Promote one-click shopping to encourage more account sign ups while reducing checkout friction for your most frequent customers.

 Remember their purchase history

-Ensuring your security measures are top-notch helps you build trust in your brand.
-Here's how to reinforce that with your customers:
+Ensuring your security measures are top-notch helps you avoid making it onto the naughty list while building trust in your brand.

 Never Miss a Blog